eliudgachunji/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines displays the last 10 lines
 5-first_lines displays the first 10 lines
 6-third_line displays third line of file
-7-file creates a new file with text
+7-file creates a new file with textls_cwd_content outputs into a new file